 DOT cryptocurrency price analysis

 Unfortunately, it seems that the price data for “Old” DOT has been scrubbed by both CoinMarketCap and Coingecko (probably to avoid confusion).
-Prior to removal, the “Old” DOT token was trading at a price of around 400$USD per coin, roughly the same as Ethereum.
+Prior to removal, the “Old” DOT token was trading at a price of around $400 per coin, roughly the same as Ethereum at the time.

 The 24-hour trading volume for DOT is also incredibly high.
-With a Coinbase listing potentially around the corner, this liquidity and trading volume will only increase.
+Furthermore, with the recent launch of Polkadot (DOT) on Coinbase Pro, this liquidity and trading volume is only destined to increase.

 Polkadot cryptocurrency wallets